Promises and Secrets

 46And they will go away into eternal punishment, but the righteous into eternal life."

 In Matthew 25, all the beginning stories are something described by Jesus as having been in the past tense, but when He gets to verse 31, the tense changes to future tense as though He is describing something that is to come.
 Whether it is a story or a description of actual events, it is designed to communicate a message to us.
 We should receive it as such.
 When Jesus says "eternal punishment", I will act as if He knows of what He speaks.
-Then if it doesn't happen like I thought it would, it will at least be a pleasant surprise to those who go the bad way.
+Then if it doesn't happen like I thought it would, it will at least be a pleasant surprise to those who would have gone the bad way.

 A final thought